sogartar/and_justice_for_all/README.md

 either being hired or are available to hire, would not benefit from the buff.

 ### Defense
-Defense calculation is changed such that defense below 30 is increased and above 30 is decreased.
+Defense calculation is changed such that actual defense below 35 is increased and above 35 is decreased.

 ![Defense Scaling](scaled-defense.png)